 What kind of pucks do I need?

 There are different sized pucks for different sized tables.
 The smaller puck (2 ¾” diameter) is used for smaller tables- 6 and 7 foot respectively.
 The larger puck (3 ¼” diameter) is for the larger tables- 7 to 8 feet in length.
 Pucks come in a variety of shapes and colors as well.
-Some glow in the dark (and are blacklight reactive for air hockey tables like Dynamo Fire Storm) while some are just plain black or white.
+Some glow in the dark (and are blacklight reactive for air hockey tables like Gold Standard Games Gold Pro With Side Lights) while some are just plain black or white.
 There are also pucks that are designed to be quieter during game play, so as not to wake-up the children during a late-night game.
 Also, to change things up a bit, companies also offer different shaped pucks- like octagonal and triangular.
 These change the entire dynamic of the game and add another level of difficulty for players!
 Imagine playing all night with a round puck and then switching to a triangle!
 It would definitely add another dimension of play to the game, wouldn’t it?

 Manual Vs. Digital Scoring